-Ernest Woodard was born in Croydon in 1893 to James and Sarah Woodard, and was the fourth of five children.
+Ernest Woodard was born in Croydon in late 1892 to James and Sarah Woodard, and was the fourth of five children.

 By 1901 he was living with his brother and four sisters in Ewell Road, Surbiton where his father was a plumber and sanitary engineer.

 Ernest remained in Surrey and was a plumber living in Tolworth prior to enlisting into the army at Surbiton during the First World War.

 At some point his parents had moved to Hurst and were running the Wheelwright Arms.

 Ernest joined the Royal Army Medical Corps as a Private in the 2/1st West Lancashire Field Ambulance.